-The following images indicate the location of the 6-cell battery cables and provide a visual representation of the installation procedure.
+The following images indicate the location of the battery bracket and provide a visual representation of the installation procedure.

-Figure 46.
-Installing the 6-cell battery brackets
+Figure 44.
+Installing the battery bracket

-1. Align the screw holes on bracket A with the screw holes on the palm rest and keyboard assembly.
+1. Align the screw holes on the battery bracket with the screw holes on the palm rest and keyboard assembly.
 2. Replace the two screws (M2x2.5) that secure the bracket to the palm rest and keyboard assembly.
-3. Align the screw holes on bracket B with the screw holes on the palm rest and keyboard assembly.
-4. Replace the two screws (M2x2.5) that secure the bracket to the palm rest and keyboard assembly.